saanchita-paul/inventory_api/README.md

  <details>
-  <summary>Add Purchase</summary>
+  <summary>Add Comment On A Post</summary>

   - Endpoint:

     ```http
-    POST /api/purchase/create
+    POST /api/posts/{postid}/comment

     ```

   - Description:
       ```
-      This API endpoint allows the user to add a purchase record, updating the stock quantity and price of multiple products.
+      This API endpoint allows the user to add a comment on a post
       ```

  </details>